deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 HIGHER ADDRESSES
 ```

-After putting the 1st line on the stack:
+After pushing the 1st line of decoded shellcode on the stack:

 ```console
 LOWER ADDRESSES